DanHodgson12/Sumerata-Designs/README.md

 ## Home Page

-- The content of all sections of the home page stays the same - only layout and sizing changes.
+- The content of all sections of the Home page stays the same - only layout and sizing changes.

 ### About Us